slarmoo/.github/profile/essentials/gitHub/gitHub.md

 1. On GitHub observe the resolved merge.

 **Create your notes.md**

 1. Read the GitHub documentation about the basics of [writing markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
 1. Create a file in your repository called `notes.md`.
 You can use the contents of this file while taking the midterm and final exam.
 As you modify your `notes.md` file throughout the class.
 Make sure that you keep it organized and clean.
 You can add multiple `md` files and reference them from your notes.md file in order make it easier to organize your content.
 1. Make your first notes in your `notes.md` file about what you learned from this assignment.
-Consider adding a link from the README.md file to your notes.md file.
+Consider adding a link in your README.md file to your notes.md file.
 Commit and push your notes to GitHub.

 When you are done, provide the URL of your GitHub start up repository to the Canvas assignment.